ivankruchkoff/media-tags/trunk/readme.txt

 There are a number of arguments that can be passed into the function to filter the media:

-media_tags: (Required) This is a comma separated list of tags you want to filter on.
+media_tags: (Required) This is a comma separated list of tags (slug) you want to filter on.

 media_types: (Optional) This is a comma separated list of media types - gif, pdf, png to return

+search_by: (Optional) Default is 'slug'.
+Denotes what is passed in the 'media_tags' parameter.
+To search by media tag name pass the name into the 'media_tags' parameter and 'name' into the 'search_by' parameter.

 post_parent: (Optional) This is the post ID of the related media items.
 This item is no longer required.
 This allows you to query media_tag items across all posts

 numberposts: (Optional) Default is all.
 Allows control over the number of items returned.

 orderby: (Optional) Default menu_order.
 See get_posts() for full list of options

 order: (Optional) Default 'DESC'.
 Controls the order of items.
 Other option is 'ASC'.

 offset: (Offset) Default is 0.
 Allows control over the subset of items returned.

 return_type: (Optional) Defaults to Array.
 Other option is 'li'.
 In the case of shortcodes the return type is 'li' by default.
 When using the 'li' return type each element is given a class of 'media_tag_list' and an id of 'media-tag-item-xxxx' where 'xxx' is the attachment id.

 tags_compare: (Optional) Defaults to 'OR'.
 When requesting multiple media_tags elements allow a compare between the lists of items returned.
 When using the 'OR' option returned item will be in one or more of the requested media_tags values.
 Other value is 'AND'.
 When using 'AND' you are requesting only attachments which are in all requested media_tags.

 Actual examples of the function call are: